Lives and works in Paris, France

 He completed his studies attending the lectures of Alain Bancquart, Paul Méfano and Michael Levinas at the Conservatoire National Supérieur de Musique de Paris, and at Centre Acanthes during the Festival d'Avignon with George Benjamin, Magnus Lindberg, Philippe Manoury and Tristan Murail.

 For many years, Eric Montalbetti, also the Artistic director of the Orchestre Philharmonique de Radio France from 1996 to 2014, kept his music secret, composing for himself like his personal diary.

 A first orchestral piece "Vaste champ temporel à vivre joyeusement" has been premiered in 2015 by Pascal Rophé and Orchestre National des Pays de la Loire, and also performed in Japan by Yasuaki Itakura and the Tokyo Sinfonietta.

 Violinist Hae-sun Kang and the members of the Ensemble DAI Contemporain have also performed two pieces for piano & strings trio in Spain in July 2015.

-Soloists François-Frédéric Guy (piano), Tedi Papavrami (violin), Marc Coppey (cello), Nicolas Baldeyrou (clarinet), Jean-Louis Capezzali (oboe) and David Guerrier (horn) have recorded his various works for solo instruments, now released on Alpha Classics.
+Soloists François-Frédéric Guy (piano), Tedi Papavrami (violin), Marc Coppey (cello), Nicolas Baldeyrou (clarinet), Jean-Louis Capezzali (oboe) and David Guerrier (horn) have recorded his various works for solo instruments, now released on CD by Alpha Classics.